 In line with our third hypothesis, we found that a lower Ln learnability, as quantified by linguistic distance, shows an increasing age-related decline.
 This interaction effect was robust across language skills and the three linguistic distance measures.
 The larger the distance of the L1 to Ln Dutch, the more negative the effect of age of arrival on the four language skills.
+Learners with more distant L1s might show increasing aging effects after the maximum age of arrival of fifty years (which we had to apply given the number of participants in the data).
 The German as well as the wider group of learners with a Germanic language background only showed a very moderate decline.
-L1 Germanic learners may have sufficient available experience-based resources to compensate for cognitive aging, probably because of their similar language background.
+L1 Germanic learners may have sufficient experience-based resources to compensate for cognitive aging, probably because of their similar language background.
 This compensation effect has to be investigated further, taking in, if possible, even older learners.
 Compensation in this sense is based on a comparison to the average decline across all learners.
-Compensation is, however, also an important neural underpinning of cognitive aging (Cabeza et al., 2016; Park & Reuter-Lorenz, 2009).
-Learners with more distant L1s might show increasing aging effects after our maximum age of arrival of fifty years.
+Compensation is, however, also an important neural process in cognitive aging (Cabeza et al., 2016; Park & Reuter-Lorenz, 2009).
+Furthermore, cognitive reserve, a neuroscientific notion current in the context of Alzheimer’s disease, points out that the brain can compensate for losses in brain reserve using alternative functional processes in a similar way (Stern, 2009).

 Remarkably, the overall age of arrival effects came out to be stable and robust, also after language background was taken into account.
 We ruled out that this interaction between age of arrival and linguistic similarity could be due to a bias in pre-arrival language knowledge of Dutch.
 Possible reasons for such a bias may include tourism, historical or migration relationships, the size of expat communities, and availability of Dutch education.
 Although it could be the case that individual learners already speak or have started to learn Dutch as a second language before arriving in the Netherlands, such learners are relatively scarce and not country specific, and their effect would wash out due to the large-scale nature of the study.
-Furthermore, the baseline as well as the remaining random variance (after the various model parameters are taken into account) do not show significant deviations from normality.
-If there would be systematic language or country-specific biases, these deviations (BLUPS) should also systematically deviate from normality.
+Furthermore, the baseline as well as the remaining random variance (after the various model parameters are taken into account) did not show significant deviations from normality.
+If there would be systematic language or country-specific biases, these deviations (BLUPS) should have shown violations of the normality assumption.